 Trend Report 5: Sources of False Positives

 Why It’s Important: False positives are one of the biggest time-wasters in most SOCs, and so eliminating them should be among any security manager’s top priorities.
-A SOC simply cannot be truly efficient without reducing false positives to well below industry averages.
+A SOC simply cannot be efficient without an incident response platform that reduces false positives.
 Widespread shortages in skilled security analysts and tightening budgets only increase the urgency of this task.

 By tracking the source systems that generate your security alerts and recording which alerts are ultimately determined to be genuine incidents, you can create a picture of system accuracy over time.
 This will give you the ability to see how well you are tuning your systems.
 For example, if your IDS is continually producing false positive alerts, does changing your detection rules result in a noticeable drop, or does the issue lie elsewhere?

 These are just a few of the many ways you can use trend reporting to improve your cybersecurity.
 To learn more about how D3’s reporting features fit into its comprehensive security operations solution, schedule a one-on-one demo with one of our product experts today.